pkijowska/Happy-Feet/README.md

 ## Tools and technologies
 * Ruby on rails
 * Css
+* Used Animate CSS - for favourite button and h1
 * Bootstrap - for the responsive menu bar
 * Cloudinary - image hosting
 * Heroku - hosting

 [click to access the project1](https://animalshelter1.herokuapp.com/)